tikservices/syteup/DESIGN.md

       settings to be passed to service obj functs later
     - services/<service-name>.js : window.<serviceName>Service object
       called by setupService for to manipulate service template
-      - window.<serviceName>Service.displayName: display name of service (with up case letters and special letter
+      - displayName: display name of service (with up case letters and special letter
-      - window.<serviceName>Service.setup: funct to setup fetched data to be passed to the template
+      - setup: funct to setup fetched data to be passed to the template
-      - window.<serviceName>Service.fetch: funct to fetch data from service server
+      - fetch: funct to fetch data from service server
-      - window.<serviceName>Service.template: file name of template inside templates/
+      - template: file name of template inside templates/
-      - window.<serviceName>Service.supportMore: (optional) bool setted to true if service module support showing more data (with 'Load More...' button)
+      - supportMore: (optional) bool setted to true if service module support showing more data (with 'Load More...' button)
-      - window.<serviceName>Service.setupMore: (optional) funct to setup fetched more data to be passed to the more template
+      - setupMore: (optional) funct to setup fetched more data to be passed to the more template
-      - window.<serviceName>Service.fetchMore: (optional) funct to fetch more data from service server
+      - fetchMore: (optional) funct to fetch more data from service server
-      - window.<serviceName>Service.templateMore: (optional) file name of more template inside templates/
+      - templateMore: (optional) file name of more template inside templates/
     - templates/<service-name>.html : service template to
       insert data into and show it by syteup
     - templates/<services-name>-more.html : (optional) service template to show
       more items

-- Structure of a plugin module
+- Structure of a plugin module (plugins for syteup or syteup blog module)
+    - config.json : plugins.<plugin_name> : bool (enable/disable) if it is a
+      syteup plugin
+    - config.json : blogs_settings.plugins.<plugin_name> : bool (enable/disable
+      if it is a plugin for the blog module
+    - config.json: plugins_settings.<plugin_name>: obj of the plgin settings
-    - plugins/<plugin-name>.js
+    - plugins/<plugin-name>.js : window.<pluginName>Plugin : object of plugin
+      functions called by either the syteup or the blog module:
+      - setup: funct to setup the plugin

 OLD DESIGN DOCUMENTATION, TO DELETE LATTER